metadatacenter/cedar-docker-deploy/cedar-frontend/README.md

   main|workspace|designer|openview|content|monitoring|bridging
 ```

-The helper stages the package without modifying its source checkout and publishes a version shaped
+The helper stages the package without modifying its source checkout and publishes a development
-like `2.9.2-dev.<UTC-commit-time>.g<12-char-commit>`.
+prerelease derived from the release line, commit time, and source commit.
 It records the complete source commit as
 `gitHead`, is idempotent for the same commit, and refuses dirty repositories.
 The exact seven
 versions are pinned in `cedar-docker-build/bin/cedar-images-base.sh`; the moving `dev` dist-tag is
 never an image input.
 Each image verifies package name, version, and full source commit and records
 the package SHA-256 under `/usr/local/share`.

-The ordinary stable npm release remains `2.9.2`.
-This immutable prerelease scheme is specifically
+Stable npm releases remain unchanged.
+This immutable prerelease scheme is specifically the Docker
-the Docker development/snapshot input model; it does not change Maven SNAPSHOT behavior.
+development input model; it does not change Maven SNAPSHOT behavior.

 ## All-Docker frontend mode